  Demonstrate the ability to apply political science theories and concepts to the study of citizenship, governance and politics.

- Develop a competency in one of the fields of Democratization, Globalization and International Relations; Government and Political Institutions and Processes; or Decision Making and Public Management.
+ Develop a competency in one of the fields of Comparative Politics and International Relations; Political Institutions and American Politics; or Law and Courts.

  Develop basic skills in professional communication appropriate to political science research and analysis.